 If any concerns arise that the child may be at risk of significant harm, child protection procedures must be followed immediately and Police and/or Social Work contacted without delay.
 To guarantee this, staff will follow the school child protection procedure detailed above.
-Direct contact numbers to Police/Social Work are also supplied to all staff.
+Direct line numbers to Police/Social Work are also supplied on page 16.

-THE WELLBEING INFORMATION SYSTEM (WIS)
+THE GORDONSTOUN WELLBEING INFORMATION SHARING SYSTEM (WISS)

-The need for appropriate records to be kept of information sharing and decisions made about further sharing is met through the Wellbeing Information System (WIS), which has been developed by the School to require specific justifications for all information sharing, and for bespoke sharing, which will be done with the knowledge of the Named Person.
+The need for appropriate records to be kept of information sharing and decisions made about further sharing is met through the Gordonstoun Wellbeing Information Sharing System (WISS), which has been developed by the School to require specific justifications for all information sharing, and for bespoke sharing, which will be done with the knowledge of the Named Person.

-System access controls are in place on the Wellbeing Information System to ensure only appropriate information in shared.
+System access controls are in place on the Wellbeing Information Sharing System to ensure only appropriate information is shared.
 All wellbeing records need to be assigned visibility permission levels that are increasingly restricted, with data sharing tests applied at every stage.
-Security procedures are in place for the Wellbeing Information System, including a user password protected double log-in process (staff log onto the school intranet and log separately into the Wellbeing Information System); access being restricted to particular machines that have been risk assessed by IT Services; a 'timing out' facility embedded into the programme; staff seeing only what their visibility level allows.
-These visibility levels are regularly discussed and risk assessed by the Deputy Head Pastoral Care, the Assistant Head Wellbeing, members of the Child Protection Team and the Director of IT Services, who is the School's Data Controller.
+Security procedures are in place for the Wellbeing Information Sharing System, including a user password protected double log-in process (staff log onto the school intranet and log separately into the Wellbeing and Information Sharing System); access being restricted to particular machines that have been risk assessed by IT Services; a 'timing out' facility embedded into the programme; staff seeing only what their visibility level allows.
+These visibility levels are regularly discussed and risk assessed by the Named Person, the Wellbeing and Child Protection Co-ordinator and the Director of IT Services, who is the School's Data Controller.
 They are set according to the pastoral relevance of staff forming the team around the child.

-Information shared with the Named Person by health services is stored safely and securely within the Wellbeing Information System, using the system access controls detailed above.
-A process of auditing and monitoring use of the Wellbeing Information System has been established.
-This involves annual review of selected wellbeing files by the School Executive and the appointed Wellbeing and Child Protection Governor.
-This audit is recorded formally and is used to feed into staff training and development of the WIS, to improve outcomes for the child/young person.
+Information shared with the Named Person by health services is stored safely and securely within the Wellbeing and Information Sharing System, using the system access controls detailed above.
+A process of auditing and monitoring use of the Wellbeing and Information Sharing System has been established.
+This involves annual review of selected wellbeing files by the School Executive and appointed Wellbeing and Child Protection Governor.
+This audit is recorded formally and is used to feed into staff training and development of the WISS, to improve outcomes for the child/young person.
 Periodic audits will also be undertaken as part of Care Inspectorate visits.